H033S/H033S/README.md

 # :smile: Hey I'm Tony

 Junior Software Engineer eager to contribute to team success through hard work.
 An excellent multi-tasker who can organize and manage multiple projects at the same time.
-Clear understanding of __*ASP .Net Core*, *JavaScript*__ and other varieties of languages __*C#, Python*__ Excellent knowledge, __*Object Oriented Design*__, creative problem solver and analytical mindset.
+Clear understanding of __*ASP .Net Core*, *Flask*__ and other varieties of languages __*C#, Python*__ Excellent knowledge, __*Object Oriented Design*__, creative problem solver and analytical mindset.

 ## Contact Me